chepe263/github-actions-soundcloud-download/README.md

 1. Go to the Actions tab in your repository
 2. Click on the completed workflow run
 3. Scroll down to the "Artifacts" section
-4. Download the `soundcloud-tracks-*` artifact (ZIP file)
+4. Download the `soundcloud-playlists-*` artifact (ZIP file)
-5. Extract the ZIP to access all track JSON files
+5. Extract the ZIP to access formatted playlist text files organized by year and month

+The playlists are formatted with:
+- Track numbers followed by artist and title
+- Remix/label information in parentheses
+- Special tags like [TRACK OF THE MONTH] preserved
+- Monthly episodes: `YYYY-MM-MonthName.txt`
+- Best Of episodes: `YYYY-13-December (Best of YYYY).txt`

 ### Test Workflow Locally with act